 - Surgery that opens the lesion to drain fluid (although there is a risk of the cyst returning)

 Our care team will create a personalized treatment plan that's specific to your needs.
 We'll use CT and MRI scanning to check the lesions and watch for growth.

 Petrous apex lesions are cysts or tumors that form in your ear.
 They aren't usually caused by cancer.
 Sometimes, a petrous apex lesion is found when you're getting checked for something else.

 - Cholesteatoma or epidermoid tumors (benign cysts filled with dead skin)

-- Cholesterol granuloma (benign cysts filled with a thick material much like crankcase oil)
+- Cholesterol granuloma (benign cysts filled with a thick material)

-- Fat in the bone marrow of a petrous apex that does not contain any air space
+- Fat in the bone marrow of a petrous apex that doesn't contain any air space

 - Fluid in a petrous apex air cell (like fluid in a sinus)

 - Mucocele (a benign, expanding cyst filled with mucus)

 Sometimes, petrous apex lesions happen when a tumor, cyst, or cancer from another part of the skull also affects the petrous apex.
 These might be caused by: